Akankshanalla/Personal-Portfolio-AN/README.md

 - 🧠 **Skills Section**
   Highlights relevant technical skills in a clean tag layout.

+- 🎓 **Certificates Section**
+  to display achievements and recognitions in a responsive layout

 - 📫 **Contact Section**
   Simple call-to-action section for getting in touch.